I need a check on myself

 You will be asked to outline the purpose of your check, including details about:

 - the position title, occupation, volunteer role, or entitlement for which you require a check

 - your proposed place of work or volunteer role (the name of organisation or the type of workplace or industry, For example the name of the school, or employer)

-- the location of your work (town and state/territory)
+- the location or town of your work

 You will need to provide four identity documents to verify your identity; one of these documents must be a ‘commencement of identity document’.
 A commencement of identity document will normally be a:

 - full Australian Birth Certificate—not an extract or birth card, and not a commemorative certificate